isomerpages/sndgo-corp/_community/4-apps-for-you.md

 ## Family

 There is nothing more important than family, and every moment with them is precious.
-One of the aims of apps is to simplify your life and get things done faster or on the go – especially for parents.
+One of the aims of apps is to simplify your life and get things done faster or on the go – especially for parents whose time is limited.
 The two apps are focused on two different generations – the children or elderly parents to assist in various ways to help the family units.

 <table style="width:100%">
   <tr>